approvals/ApprovalTests.cpp/doc/mdsource/BuildingDocumentation.source.md

 #### mdsnippets Summary

 * Purpose:
-    * Update the machine-generated markdown files, which will be later used as inputs to the Sphinx documentation
+    * Update the machine-generated markdown files, which will later be used as inputs to the Sphinx documentation
 * Output Files:
     * `doc/*.md`
     * `doc/explanations/*.md`
-    * `doc/how_tos/.*md`
+    * `doc/how_tos/*.md`

 ![Flow of Markdown files through mdsnippets](/doc/images/mdsnippets_flow.png?raw=true)